unyt-org/datex-specification/README.md

  * Jonas Strehle
  * Tim Köhler

-This document was last updated on April 14, 2023.
+This document was last updated on May 30, 2023.

 <b>This is not the final version of the specification.
 It is still subject to change.
 Many sections still need to be transferred from the DATEX Documentation.</b>